 Finally, when discussing comfort foods, mac ‘n cheese always gets a mentioned.
 Amanda of The Best Mom on the Block published a classic bechamel-based mac ‘n cheese that’s gussied up with some brown sugar caramelized onions.
 Click here for the recipe.
 I recommend the stove top option.

-Tags: #GoodEatsBlogs, Bite This, featured, Relish, Stone Soup Food Works, street food, Trailer Pork Boys
+Tags: #GoodEatsBlogs, Bite This, featured, food truck, Relish, Stone Soup Food Works, Trailer Pork Boys